howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *What verilog code is the top level module, the test or the circuit?* **the circuit**

 *The verilog code shares the same port interface as the previous 2bit wide circuit.
-How is the verilog code different?*
+How is the verilog code different?* **It has the  top level and lower level**

-*What name would you give to this verilog abstraction level?*
+*What name would you give to this verilog abstraction level?* **top level**

 *In the simulation, what is the cause of the red box with an X in it above?*